Swissquote Review 2023

 Other fees include an inactivity fee of 10 account currency units per month after 6 months of inactivity, plus overnight swap charges which are detailed on the website.

-Funding is available in 9 different currencies via prepaid debit and credit cards or wire transfer.
-There are no deposit or withdrawal fees on the broker’s side but they do require a 1,000 EUR (or equivalent) minimum deposit.
+Funding is available in nine different currencies via prepaid debit and credit cards or wire transfer.
+There are no deposit or withdrawal fees on the broker’s side but they do require a 1000 EUR (or equivalent) minimum deposit.

-Processing times are instant for credit cards and 1 – 3 working days for wire transfer.
+Processing times are instant for credit cards and 1 – 3 working days for wire transfers.